-On 26 July 2016, TressCox Lawyers held a Seminar on ‘Dealing with workplace complaints and difficult employees’ in our Sydney office.
+Recently TressCox Lawyers held Seminars on ‘Dealing with workplace complaints and difficult employees’.
 Throughout the morning, we provided practical advice for people who manage employees, in the following 3 areas: engaging in a performance management process; managing ill or injured employees; and dealing with workplace complaints.

 Health Care Complaints Commission v Singh NSWCATOD 85 is an interlocutory decision regarding an application brought by the Health Care Complaints Commission (‘HCCC’) in circumstances where the HCCC could not locate Dr Singh for the purpose of effecting service of their substantive application on him.